Wednesbury: Oakeswell Hall

 Second in importance to Wednesbury manor house was Oakeswell Hall, built c.
 1421 by William Byng.
 The property descended to the family of Jennyns.
 By 1662 the house was known as Okeswell or Hopkins New Hall Place (it being adjacent to the Hopkins family's New Hall Fields).
 Richard Parkes, a Quaker ironmaster, bought it in 1707 and moved in the following year.
 During the late 18th and early 19th centuries it was a farmhouse.
 Between 1825 and 1962 it had several different owners, including Joseph Smith (the first town clerk) who greatly restored it.
 In 1962 it was demolished.

 Dr Walter Chancellor Garman (1860–1923), a general practitioner, and his wife, Margaret Frances Magill lived at Oakeswell Hall.
 Their children included the Garman sisters who were associated with the Bloomsbury group.
 There were nine children, seven sisters and two brothers: Mary (1898), Sylvia (1899), Kathleen (1901), Douglas (1903), Rosalind (1904), Helen (1906), Mavin (1907), Ruth (1909) and Lorna (1911).

+Demography

+At the 2021 census, Wednesbury's built-up area population was recorded as having a population of 20,313.
+Of the findings, the ethnicity and religious composition of the wards separately were:

+The religious composition of the built-up area at the 2021 Census was recorded as:

+Transport

 Roads

 Wednesbury is on Thomas Telford's London to Holyhead road, built in the early 19th century.
 The section between Wednesbury and Moxley was widened in 1997 to form a dual carriageway, completing the Black Country Spine Road that had been in development since 1995 when the route between Wednesbury and West Bromwich had opened, along with a one-mile route to the north of Moxley linking with the Black Country Route.
 The original plan was for a completely new route between Wednesbury and Moxley, but this was abandoned as part of cost-cutting measures, as were the planned grade-separated junctions, which were abandoned in favour of conventional roundabouts.